 Beginners Tips for Shooting with Film

-About 2 years ago I made a decision to start incorporating film in my personal work.
+In 2017, I made a decision to start incorporating film in my personal work.
 It all started with the birth of my daughter.
 I was dead set on capturing her life using only film photography.
 When I made this decision I had already been photographing digitally for about 8 years.
 I had developed a bad habit of overshooting and never truly being satisfied with my editing.
 I’ve always been drawn to the look and feel of film photography and I especially loved how it made me slow down as a photographer.
 Those two things were enough for me to make a promise to myself that from this point forward, all personal work would be photographed on film.
 It wasn’t soon after that I started photographing all of my family sessions on film and now, I’m also incorporating it into my wedding work.

 5 Tips for Shooting Film